 Factors Involved in Atlanta Wrongful Death Lawsuits

-In order for a person or another entity to be held legally accountable for the death, four factors must be present:
+In order for a person or another entity (like a medical professional) to be held legally accountable for the death, four factors must be present:

 - Negligence: The Plaintiff must show the court that the Defendant in question was negligent and that it was the Defendant’s clear negligence that caused the deceased’s death.
 Plaintiff is entitled to any damages.
 Your wrongful death attorney must show that the defendant was negligent and that their negligence resulted in a death.